 Parallels with alchemy

-Alchemy was an ancient practice which sought to turn base metals into gold by transforming the material characteristics of base metal into something of value.
+Alchemy was an ancient practice that sought to turn base metals into gold by transforming the material characteristics of base metal into something of value.
 The ancient practice was seen as a cross between scientific study and charlatanism.
 Practitioners conducted their experiments in secret and maintained records of their experimental work in cyphers and cryptic symbolism.
 Legislative prohibition accompanied by criminal sanctions and disapproval by Christian Churches contributed to the aura of secrecy and shadowy practices.
-While miners of cryptocurrency do not practice in shady places, the security , energy and cryptography used in creation of cryptocurrencies do borrow from the science of alchemy.
+While miners of cryptocurrency do not practice in shady places, the security, energy and cryptography used in the creation of cryptocurrencies do borrow from the science of alchemy.

 The symbolism of tokens in folklore

-Cryptocurrencies are “electronic tokens”, and classified as such currently by most legal jurisdictions.
+Cryptocurrencies are “electronic tokens” and classified as such currently by most legal jurisdictions.
 Like many tokens in folklore, they are judged to bring luck, fame and fortune through the value they are perceived to bring to the owner.
 As with any symbol, good luck symbols are designed to enhance the holder’s mindset.
 In turn, they produce enhanced life experiences.
 Good luck symbols for business are a subtle way to bring our attention back into focus.
 Contemplating the symbolic meaning of an object that traditionally represents good luck is one way to help us keep our eyes on the prize.

-Consider the Chinese custom of giving red envelopes of money (Hung Bao), during the Chinese New Year and at weddings.
+Consider the Chinese custom of giving red envelopes of money (Hung Bao) during the Chinese New Year and at weddings.
 Red envelopes are used for Chinese lucky money as the Chinese consider red the colour of luck and happiness.
 Red envelopes sold for the use of Hung Bao have Chinese symbols of luck and happiness on the outside.
 These envelopes are very elegant and fancy, with embossed gold designs on a rich red background.
 All Hung Bao given in red envelopes are considered to work against evil.

 The velocity of communication through social media

 Technological communication is transforming folklore.
 The myths and mysteries of cryptocurrencies have spread very rapidly through technological communication, rather than word of mouth or the traditional written word.
 Overwhelmingly, communication of the technical and business developments of cryptocurrencies has been disseminated through social media.
 Social media has hastened the velocity and diversity of the communication of news over the past decade.
-Some of the news has been described as “fake news” or “fake information”, which embellishes and colours basic dissemination of facts, as happens when people relate their experiences.
+Some news has been described as “fake news” or “fake information”, which embellishes and colours the basic dissemination of facts, as happens when people relate their experiences.